LMFranke/udesc_cafeteria/README.md

 * The 'provider', 'path', 'path_provider' I used it to update the screen whenever there was a change;

-* The 'sqlite3_flutter_libs', 'drift' I used it to be the local database, I choose to only do it locally because it would save me a lot of time;
+* The 'sqlite3_flutter_libs', 'drift' I used it to be the local database;

 * The 'shared_preferences' I used it to save the user's configs;